cyh-ultimate1/Flight-Booking-App/README.md

 [Work in Progress]

 # Project FlyAir
-This project is to mimic an airline booking system.
+This mini project is to mimic an airline booking system.

 # Tech stack
 Mobile App - Flutter